canonical/launchpad-manual/explanation/code.rst

    -

-      -  cscvs for CVS (and legacy Subversion imports)
+      -  CSCVS for CVS (and legacy Subversion imports)
       -  bzr-svn and subvertpy for all new Subversion imports
       -  bzr-git and dulwich for git
       -  bzr-hg for mercurial imports